 With so many student groups and associations available to graduate students at BU, it’s easy to find a way to connect with your peers.
 Seek growth and connection in your professional life, find your people, or just kick back and have some fun.
-Take a look at the many ways to connect with other graduate students.
+Take a look at the many ways to connect with other graduate and professional students.

 American & New England Studies Student Association

 The American & New England Studies Graduate Student Association fosters community networking and represents student interests in an official manner to the university.

 The Biomedical PhD Student Organization aims to build and strengthen the community among PhD programs at BUMC and to cultivate camaraderie among Biomedical Science PhD students.

 The BSA fosters discussion and debate around current issues in the field of Biostatistics, as well as networking with like-minded individuals within Biostatistics and related fields.